MohanGavade/MohanGavade/README.md

 ---

 ### 🖊️ X-Y Pen Plotter Robot
 Designed and developed an X-Y pen plotter using ESP32 microcontroller and Arduino IDE.
-The bot draws architectural shapes like the Nicholas House using precise stepper control.
+The bot draws architectural shapes like the Nicholas House.

 - **Languages & Tools:** C++, Arduino IDE, Embedded Systems